St. Mary’s School for the Deaf

 Syracuse VA Medical Center

 Established in 1953, the Syracuse Veterans Affairs Medical Center provides inpatient and outpatient medical care to United States military veterans residing in Central and Northern New York.
-Located on Irving Avenue in Syracuse, New York, the VA Medical Center is a 106-bed hospital.
-The Syracuse VA Medical Center is the primary referral center for neurosurgery […]
+Located on Irving Avenue in Syracuse VA is a 106-bed hospital.
+The VA Medical Center is the primary referral center for neurosurgery within the Department of Veterans Affairs […]

 Read More